Which Airlines Have Award Seat Guarantees? Avios Currencies Win…

 The airlines that guarantee award seats

-Currently there are two frequent flyer programs that guarantee a certain number of award seats as soon as the schedule opens.
-These include British Airways Executive Club and Finnair Plus.
+Currently there are two or three frequent flyer programs that guarantee a certain number of award seats as soon as the schedule opens.
+These include British Airways Club, Finnair Plus, and Iberia Club (sort of).
 Let’s take a look at the details of each of these.

 With British Airways’ award seat guarantee, the airline promises 12 to 14 award seats per flight: